RainyLake12/LibQOI/README.md

 # How to build

 Use CMake.
 CMakeLists.txt is at CMake/CMakeLists.txt.
-If you are on linux you can also run build which is a script but without the .sh extension.
+If you are on linux you can also run build.sh to build the file.
+The output will be in bin/.
+If the script fails make the bin/ folder then try again.